 8. Based upon the size and constitution of membership in a region, a regional officer might be appointed by the Board of Directors.
 It shall be the duty of such regional officers to assist in their respective regions the President to perform his/her duties and to organize region-related academic activities.

-9. The constitution shall be established and can be revised through ballot vote either at a meeting or via mail (or email) with a minimum of fifty percent of members participating and with a minimum of two-thirds of the voters in favor.
+9. The Constitution shall be established and can be revised through ballot vote via email with a minimum of fifty percent of active members participating and with a minimum of two-thirds of the voters in favor.

 10. No substantial part of the activities of the Society shall consist of carrying on propaganda or otherwise attempting to influence legislation, and the Society shall not participate or intervene in any political campaign (including the publishing or distribution of statements) on behalf of any candidate for public office.